 There’s a reason people talk about “building” a brand instead of “making” a brand.
 A proper brand strategy takes time, patience, and lots of work to execute.
 But you’ll be able to generate brand awareness over time by following the tips that we’ve gone over.
 So remember:

 You go head-to-head with your competition on price, search visibility, ad space, and so on.
 So if possible, don’t go head-to-head on brand awareness.
 Instead, find something that makes your business unique and make that the cornerstone of your brand strategy.

 Be consistent with branding across channels

-It’s important to capitalize on every chance you have to raise brand awareness.
+It’s important to capitalize on every chance you have to raise your brand popularity.
 So make sure that no matter where you reach that audience — social, newsletter, website, etc. — your message is consistent.
-That way, each time they engage with you, it’ll reenforce what you’re all about.
+That way, each time they engage with you, it’ll reinforce what you’re all about.

 There are so many reason that people might not buy from you.
 Don’t let negativity be one of them.
 Build positivity into your brand strategy to increase the chances that people feel good about you, your products, and your store.

 Have an “Our Story” page